 Ultimately, there’s no definitive cost.
 There’s only a range, and it’s a wide one.

 No matter the size and shape of a house, you ought to prepare for quite an expense if you’re due for new siding.
-But investing in effective siding is the best way to feel like you’re in an unrecognizably new home without buying a new home.
+However, investing in effective siding is the best way to feel like you’re in an unrecognizably new home without buying a new home.

 By outlining all factors that determine price, we hope to provide the tools you need to estimate siding replacement costs and move forward with your inevitable siding replacement before prices rise.